 Room 434 is a Windows lab with XP Professional with CDRW and ZIP drives.
 USB functionality is also available.
 To access these machines you will require a ‘samba’ id/password to be provided by the department.
 The windows lab also has profile size restrictions in effect so ensure that you do not store files on the Desktop or in your "My Documents" folder.
 Instead move files either into the H:\ drive or into the recycle bin.
 These machines also contain commonly used mathematical and statistical programs.

-For departmental email clients we recommend choosing either pine, a command line program in Unix, or Openwebmail, which is accessible from the math website, under resources, openwebmail.
-For Internet browsers, we recommend a Mozilla, Firefox or Netscape.
+For departmental email clients we recommend choosing either pine, a command line program in Unix, or Open WebMail.
+For Internet browsers, we recommend Mozilla Firefox.